emilynpark/cse15l-lab-reports/labreport1.md

 <br>This command is
 * `ls -a`
 * `ls <directory> where <directory> is /home/linux/ieng6/cs15lsp23/cs15lsp23abc, where the abc is one of the other group members’ username`
+<br>This command is intended to list the files and folders
 * `cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/`
 * `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`